Boli and payasam, a match made in heaven!!!

 - Add that to a pressure cooker, add 2 cups water and cook over medium heat till 3 whistles.
 Don’t cook till it’s mashed up.

-- If you don’t have pressure cooker, cook it in a saucepan until it’s almost cooked.
+- If you don’t have a pressure cooker, cook in a saucepan until it’s almost cooked.
 Don’t over cook it.

 - After the pressure in the cooker has subsided, open the lid and drain the water from the cooked chana dal.

-- Using a wooden spoon, mash the cooked chana dal to a smooth mixture without any lumps.
+- Using a wooden spoon, mash the cooked chana dal into a smooth mixture without any lumps.

 - Heat a non-stick saucepan over medium heat, add the mashed chana dal to it.